 So, now you know what makes a top-notch recruitment video and you have some inspiration to match.
 It’s time to start creating your video and landing the great hires your company deserves!

 1. Include key information and highlight FAQs

-A video script is a roadmap of actions and dialogue.
-It’s here that you brainstorm, plot, and finalize your ideas until you get a distilled outline of what you want to show in your video.
+A video script is your roadmap of actions and dialogue.
+Use it to brainstorm, plot, and finalize your ideas until you get a clear outline of your content and structure.

 4. Ensure good sound quality & add the right music